 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is a contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
 Financial liabilities and equity instruments are initially recorded at the proceeds received, net of issue costs.
-Subsequently financial liabilities are carried at amortised cost.
+Subsequently financial liabilities are carried at either fair value through profit or loss or at amortised cost.